Branch line: Chile

-In Chile, there are a lot of branch lines on its main line, of only a few remain operational.
-Most only operating in turistic services (like the Antilhue-Valdivia branch line), others have been taken over by other railways (like the San Rosendo-Talcahuano branch line, which has been taken over by Biotrén and the Laja-Talcahuano train service) however, there is one branch line that still remains as fully operative.
+In Chile, there are many branch lines on its main line, but only a few remain operational.
+Most only operating in touristic services (like the Antilhue-Valdivia branch line), others have been taken over by other railways (like the San Rosendo-Talcahuano branch line, which has been taken over by Biotrén and the Laja-Talcahuano train service) however, there is one branch line that still remains as fully operative.
 The Talca-Constitución branch line, which uses trains with bus motors.

 Asia

 Hong Kong

 Two extensions to the MTR rapid transit network were built as branches of existing lines: the Lok Ma Chau Spur Line to Lok Ma Chau station, which opened in 2007; and the South Tseung Kwan O Spur Line to LOHAS Park station, opened in 2009.

 Earlier, a spur line was built in 1985 on the East Rail line to serve Racecourse station, bypassing Fo Tan station.

 Also, the Tsim Sha Tsui Extension was built in 2004 on the East Rail line to serve East Tsim Sha Tsui station.
-However, after the Kowloon Southern Link was completed in 2009, this spur line turns into a section of the West Rail line.
+However, after the Kowloon Southern Link was completed in 2009, this spur line turns into a section of the West Rail line (now Tuen Ma line).

 Discontinued services include the Sha Tau Kok Railway and the Wo Hop Shek Branch.

-A spur line to Siu Sai Wan has been proposed.
+India

+On the Delhi Metro, the Blue Line has a Branch Line with 8 Stations, linking Yamuna Bank to Ghaziabad via Anand Vihar ISBT and terminating at Vaishali.

+The first section of the Branch opened in 2010 with Anand Vihar as its terminal with six stations.
+It was further extended to Vaishali in 2011.
+The line is planned to be extended from Vaishali to Mohan Nagar via Sahibabad Station to link with the main line.

 Singapore

-The East West line of the MRT system in Singapore has a two-station branch to Changi Airport.
+The East West Line of the MRT system in Singapore has a two-station branch to Changi Airport.
 The first station, Expo, opened in 2001.
 It was extended to Changi Airport station the next year.

-From 1990 to 1996, the section of the North South line between Jurong East and Choa Chu Kang stations was operated as a separate line, known as the Branch line.
-It was merged into the North South line with the opening of the Woodlands Extension in 1996.
-The future Jurong Region line and Cross Island line will also have branch lines.
+From 1990 to 1996, the section of the North South Line between Jurong East and Choa Chu Kang stations was operated as a separate line, known as the Branch line.
+It was merged into the North–South Line with the opening of the Woodlands Extension in 1996.
+The future Jurong Region Line and Cross Island Line will also have branch lines.